yezyilomo/django-restql/docs/index.md

 ### `fields` and `exclude` kwargs
-With **django-restql** you can specify fields to be included when instantiating a serializer, this provides a way to refilter fields on nested fields(i.e you can opt to remove some fields on a nested field).
+With **Django RESTQL** you can specify fields to be included when instantiating a serializer, this provides a way to refilter fields on nested fields(i.e you can opt to remove some fields on a nested field).
 Below is an example which shows how you can specify fields to be included on nested resources.

 ```py
 from rest_framework import serializers